-A data warehouse is made for analytical applications.
+A data warehouse is for analytical applications.

-A data warehouse supports analytical applications in
+A data warehouse supports analytical applications in:

-- and reporting, including the aggregation of data.
+- Reporting, including the aggregation of data

-Let’s go back to the zoo.
+Let’s go back to the zoo example:

-What Is Online Transaction Processing?
+What Is Online Transaction Processing (OLTP)?

-OLTP (Online Transaction Processing) describes databases that are optimized for operational requests.
+OLTP describes databases optimized for operational requests.

 An OLTP database is not a DW.

-An OLTP database is made to
+An OLTP database is made to:

-- process high volumes of requests,
+- Process high volumes of requests

-- respond without delay to requests,
+- Respond without delay to requests

-- process requests as fast as possible, and
+- Process requests as fast as possible

 The “Transaction” in OLTP